Moss Lawns And Other Alternative Lawns.

-Calamine Lawns – calamine lawns have traditional been the alternative to grass lawns and are best grown from plugs or small pot plants 6 to 10 to the square metre the biggest problem being the establishment which requires a lot of weeding.
+Calamine Lawns – Calamine lawns have traditionally been the alternative to grass lawns and are best grown from plugs or small pot plants 6 to 10 to the square metre the biggest problem being the establishment which requires a lot of weeding.